fangwei123456/spikingjelly/README.md

 pip install spikingjelly
 ```

 Note that the CUDA extensions are not included in the PyPI package.
-If you want to use the CUDA extensions, please install from the source codes.
+If you want to use the CUDA extensions, please **install from the source codes**:

-Download and install the latest version from source codes:

 From [GitHub](https://github.com/fangwei123456/spikingjelly):
 ```bash